carlosschults/my-blog-source/_posts/2017-08-08-unit-testing-for-beginners-part2.md

 Now add a new method called `IntroduceMethodShouldWorkCorrectly`.
 In this method we'll create a new instance of `Employee` and verify that the `Introduce` method is working properly.

 Before we do that, though, we must add a reference from the production project to our test project.
-Otherwise, our test class won't be able to see the classes it is suposed to test!
+Otherwise, our test class won't be able to see the classes it is supposed to test!

 To do that, right-click the **ApplicationTest** project, then go to **Add**, then **Reference**.
 In the opened window, choose the project, according to the following image: